commandus/wpn/README.md

 wpnlinkj produces VAPID public key (subscription VAPID key).

-Sender must must provide this key in the "To" field.
+Sender must must provide this key in the "to" field.

 You can not send message using reciever's VAPID public key of the receiver, you 'll need subscription's key.